ijklim/pomodoro/README.md

+** This version is now outdated, new version can be found at https://github.com/ijklim/pomodoro-2020 **

 # Timer for Pomodoro Technique built on Vue.js 2.0 with PWA

 Built using Vue.js 2.0 with PWA (Progressive Web Apps) and Bootstrap 4.